Social Media Addiction Lawsuit

 • Over 45 Years of Experience: Since 1979, Sokolove Law has helped thousands of clients hold the people or companies responsible for their injuries accountable.

-• $9.6 Billion in Results: We’ve recovered billions of dollars in total settlements and verdicts on behalf of our clients.
+• $10 Billion+ in Results: We’ve recovered billions of dollars in total settlements and verdicts on behalf of our clients.

 • Attorneys & Offices Nationwide: As a national law firm, Sokolove Law can handle cases in all 50 states, helping clients wherever they may be in the U.S.

-Get Help Filing a Social Media Addiction Lawsuit
+Find a Social Media Addiction Attorney Near You

-Companies should not be allowed to target vulnerable populations like children and teenagers with products that may not be safe — and this should also apply to social media platforms.
+Companies shouldn’t be allowed to target vulnerable populations like children and teenagers with products that may not be safe — and this should also apply to social media platforms.

 • Potentially prevent other adolescents from becoming addicted to social media